 Ideal for:

-- Non-resident entrepreneurs
+Non-resident entrepreneurs

-- International consultants
+International consultants

-- E-commerce and SaaS businesses
+E-commerce and SaaS businesses

-- Trading and import/export companies
+Trading and import/export companies

-- Investment and holding structures
+Investment and holding structures

-Not suitable for:
+It is not suitable for:

-- Local-only businesses
+Local-only businesses

-- Non-compliant operations
+Non-compliant operations

-- Cash-heavy or informal setups
+Cash-heavy or informal setups

-- Access international banking
+Access international banking

-- Operate across borders efficiently
+Operate across borders efficiently.

-- Scale globally with confidence
+Scale globally with confidence

 Can I open an account remotely?

-Often yes, especially with EMI and fintech providers.
+Yes, especially with EMI and fintech providers.

-Company documents, ID, proof of address, and business details.
+Required documents are the company documents, ID, proof of address, and business details.

 Why do applications get rejected?